 Section for Pathobiological Sciences

-The section for Pathobiological Sciences is a part of the Department for Veterinary and Animal Sciences (IVH) at the University of Copenhagen.
+The section for Pathobiological Sciences (PAS) is a part of the Department for Veterinary and Animal Sciences (IVH) at the University of Copenhagen.

 PAS is dedicated to;